Teebytes/TnT-Fuzzer/README.md

 undocumented errors are logged.
 If you want all fuzz responses to be logged, you have to specify that by setting the **--log_all** parameter.

+If you want to connect to servers using self-signed certificates, use the **--ignore-cert-errors**.

+Sometimes an OpenAPI file will contain an invalid host name, or point to the wrong server.
+If you use the **--host** option you can override this without making a local copy of the file.
+Same happens with **--basepath** that let you specify a different basepath for the API.

 So following example run will fuzz every API call specified in the swagger.json with 100 permutations each.
 All responses received from the server are logged:

 ```
 tntfuzzer --url http://example.com:8080/v2/swagger.json --iterations 100 --log_all
 ```